delmic/odemis/doc/develop/backend-api.rst

 Actuator
 ========

-Actuator represent hardware components which can move.
+Actuator represents hardware components which can move.
 For example a stage.
 In case of linear move the axis value is expressed in meters, and in case of rotation it is expressed in radians.
 The most important concept this component brings is that a move can take a long time, so a move request is asynchronous, controlled via a :py:class:`concurrent.futures.Future`.

 Note that .moveRel() and .moveAbs() are asynchronous.
 If several moves are requested before one is finished, the driver must  ensure that the final position is equal to calling the moves while being synchronised (within an error margin).
 However the path that is taken to reach the final position is implementation dependent.
 So calling ``.moveAbs({“x”: 1})`` and immediately followed by ``.moveRel({“x”: -0.5})`` will eventually be equivalent to just one call to ``.moveAbs({“x”: 0.5})``, but whether the stage passed by position *x=1* is unknown (to the client).